tillitis/.github/profile/README.md

 You are already assumed to have all our PGP keys (linked above).

-To help trust the transition here is our SSH keys signed by our former PGP keys (first part of e-mail address in `allowed_signers` in parenthesis):
+To help trust the transition here are our SSH keys signed by our former PGP keys (first part of e-mail address in `allowed_signers` in parenthesis):

 - [Michel Cardell Widerkrantz (mc)](../keys/mc-ssh.asc)